 This is a triple win for schools, kids and the local economy.

 Farms and Gardens

 Each of our growing spaces is designed to ultimately benefit local school children through hands on education and nutrition.

 We have established and currently manage a network of 47 garden beds and 2 greenhouses across 5 schools in Livingston.

 We also created and manage a 1/8 acre downtown Farm at the historic Lincoln School, located in the heart of Livingston at 215 East Lewis Street.
 The Farm is the hub of F2SPC’s summertime outdoor education, urban agriculture, and community gathering.

 It just makes sense for Montana kids to be learning about Montana’s agricultural sector while eating Montana foods.
-This funding makes that happen for more children in Park County and help us realize a community-supported model of food procurement that has a high probability of being replicated in other rural schools in Montana.
+We are working with school partnerships across the county to make sure as many children as possible can access healthy foods and a nourishing education.
+This can help us realize a community-supported model of school food that has a high probability of being replicated in other rural schools in Montana.